RATOR-codes/Rator/README.md

 3. Feature Extraction: this phase is to construct a subtree similarity matrix by calculating the similarity between DOF matrices.

-4. Clone Detection: this phase is to train the clone detector using the subtree similarity matrix and determine whether two code fragments are semantically similar.
+4. Classification: this phase is to train the clone detector using the subtree similarity matrix and determine whether two code fragments are semantically similar.

-5. Localization: this phase is to locate similar code blocks in the clone pairs.
+5. Fine-grained Detection: this phase is to locate similar code blocks in the clone pairs.

 # Project Structure
 ```